makrai/notes/mohammad15-sentiment-emotion.md

       entity, emotion, or time-frame of interest, and the system responds to
     * Quan and Ren (2014), Mohammad (2012b), Liu, Selker, and Lieberman (2003b),
       Gobron, Ahn, Paltoglou, Thelwall, and Thalmann (2010) for work on
-* speech: surveys by El Ayadi, Kamel, and Karray (2011) and Anagnostopoulos, Iliou, and Giannoukos (2015) for an overview of emotion detection in speech
+* speech: surveys by El Ayadi, Kamel, and Karray (2011) and Anagnostopoulos, Iliou, and Giannoukos (2015) for an overview of emotion
 * broader intro: Picard (2000) and Alm (2008)
-* SemEval: a twoday workshop, normally held in conjunction with a NLP conference
+* SemEval: a two-day workshop, normally held in conjunction with an NLP conf

 # 2 challenges to sentiment analysis